gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 Limitations in the current OpenCL support of interest to |Gromacs| users:

-- Using more than one GPU on a node is not supported
+- Using more than one GPU on a node is supported only with thread MPI
 - Sharing a GPU between multiple PP ranks is not supported
 - No Intel devices (CPUs, GPUs or Xeon Phi) are supported
 - Due to blocking behavior of clEnqueue functions in the NVIDIA driver, there is almost no performance gain when using NVIDIA GPUs.
-A bug report has already been filled on about this issue.
+A bug report has already been filed about this issue.
 A possible workaround would be to have a separate thread for issuing GPU commands.
 However this hasn't been implemented yet.